-Parents may contact teachers by written notes, phone calls, emails or communicate through Parent Square.
+Parents may contact teachers by written notes, phone calls, emails, or communicate through Parent Square.

-Parents may also make an appointment to meet with the teacher during their scheduled preps or open "office hours," or according to teachers' availability.
+Parents may also make an appointment to meet with the teacher during their scheduled preps or open "office hours," or according to the teacher's availability.
 We encourage all parents to be proactive in their communication with teachers, and not only when problems may arise.